Neurocrine Access Support for CRENESSITY

 Designing the Patient Website

 Our goal was to make the experience approachable and easy to follow.
-Working with the editor and medical writing team, I learned the content needed to be written at a 3rd grade reading level to ensure patient understanding.
-I structured the layout to support this by using clear hierarchy, step-by-step guidance, dropdowns for dense content, and linear navigation.
-Every design choice, from spacing to iconography, reinforced a tone that felt simple, encouraging, and supportive of access to care.
+Partnering with the editor and medical writing team, I learned the content needed to be written at a third grade reading level to support patient comprehension.
+I structured the layout around clear hierarchy, step-by-step guidance, dropdowns for dense information, and linear navigation.
+Each design choice, from spacing to iconography, reinforced a simple and encouraging tone that supported access to care.

 See the Patient Website in Action!